Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             During optimization, --max_factor_reduction will be
                             never larger than this value.
 Default is 9.9.
       --max_base_height MAX_BASE_HEIGHT, -bh MAX_BASE_HEIGHT
-                            This is the minimum number of reads should be mapped on TSS.
-During optimization, --max_base_height will be never larger than this value.
+                            The minimum number of reads should be mapped on TSS.
+                            During optimization, --max_base_height will be never
+                            larger than this value.
 Default is 0.06.
       --max_enrichment_factor MAX_ENRICHMENT_FACTOR, -ef MAX_ENRICHMENT_FACTOR
-                            This is the minimum enrichment factor.
-During optimization, --max_enrichment_factor will be never
+                            The minimum enrichment factor.
+During optimization,
-                            larger than this value.
+                            --max_enrichment_factor will be never larger than this value.
 Default is 6.0.
       --max_processing_factor MAX_PROCESSING_FACTOR, -pf MAX_PROCESSING_FACTOR
-                            This is the minimum processing factor.
-If untreated library is higher than the treated library and above which the TSS candidate is considered as a processing site and not annotated as detected.
-During optimization, --max_processing_factor will be never
+                            The minimum processing factor.
+If the value for the untreated library is higher than the treated library the positionsis considered as a processing site and not annotated as detected.
+During optimization,
-                            larger than this value.
-Default is 6.0 --utr_length UTR_LENGTH, -u UTR_LENGTH
+                            --max_processing_factor will be never larger than this value.
+Default is 6.0
+      --utr_length UTR_LENGTH, -u UTR_LENGTH
                             The length of UTR.
-It is for Primary and Secondary TSSs.
 Default is 300.
       --cluster CLUSTER, -cu CLUSTER
                             This value defines the maximal distance (nucleotides) between TSS candidates have to be clustered together.
-                            If the distance between these multiple TSSs is smaller or equal to this value, only one of them will be printed out.
                             Default is 2.
       --parallels PARALLELS, -c PARALLELS
                             Parallel runs for optimization.
 Default is 4.
       --steps STEPS, -s STEPS